mardub1635/mt-archive/README.md

 In the current repository you will find:
 * "data/" a folder containing subfolders named after conferences.
 Inside those folders you will find ".tsv" files named according to the code date.conference.tsv for instance data/bcs/1994.bcs.tsv
-* "script/" a folder containing scripts that helps transforming a webpage into a tsv file.
+* "script/" a folder containing scripts that help transforming a webpage into a tsv file.
 Note that each web page is unique.
-Thus in my collect I used as much scripts as pages (around 200!) .
-For the sake of simplicity I leave here only an example script "parse_2002.amta.py"+"common.py".
-You can find the other scripts in my [non official repo](https://github.com/mardub1635/mt-archive-workdir/).
+Thus in my collect, I used as much scripts as pages (around 200!).
+For the sake of simplicity, I leave here only an example script "parse_2002.amta.py"+"common.py".
+You can find the other scripts in my [non-official repo](https://github.com/mardub1635/mt-archive-workdir/).
 * "script/parse_2002.amta.py" an example of script to transform a table of content (TOC) page ([AMTA-2002 in this case](http://www.mt-archive.info/00/AMTA-2002-TOC.htm))
 * "script/common.py" script listing functions used by "parse_2002.amta.py to parse the TOC
 * "script/parse_confpage.py" a script to convert the list of conference into a .tsv
-* "script/ingest_tsv.py" a script to transform the resulted .tsv files into a proper folder containing the downloaded pdf + the xml files necesary for the conference anthology.
+* "script/ingest_tsv.py" a script to transform the resulted .tsv files into a proper folder containing the downloaded pdf + the xml files necessary for the conference anthology.